Urszula Dudziak: Papaya dance

 In 2007, Dudziak's classic 1970s song "Papaya" saw a resurgence in popularity in the Philippines where it was regularly featured in the local noontime TV game show Pilipinas, Game Ka Na Ba?
 A favourite track for Filipino drag queens as lip-synch material in the '70s gay disco/bar scene, the song then saw a revival when a TV host danced to the tune, helping to spread the popularity of the song to Latin America and the US.
 The dance has then been featured in several news programs, including MSNBC, and Reuters.
 On 21 March 2008, the dance was featured on ABC's Good Morning America, where the hosts also danced to the song.
 Before the breakthrough of papaya dance in 2007, the song Papaya became a success in Brazil in 1970s as the opening theme of the original version telenovela Anjo Mau, produced by TV Globo in 1976.

 Personal life

 Dudziak and Michał Urbaniak are divorced, together they have two daughters: pop singer Mika (Michelle, born 1980) and sculptor Kasia.
-After the divorce, she was in a relationship with Jerzy Kosińnski for four years; Kosinski left her a note just before his suicide.
+After the divorce, she was in a relationship with Jerzy Kosiński for four years; Kosinski left her a note just before his suicide.

 In 1993, she married Swedish captain Benght Dahllof.
 Dudziak owns apartments in Manhattan, Sweden and Warsaw.
 Her brother Leszek was jazz drummer known for his work with Krzysztof Komeda.

 On 8 March 2011, she released her autobiography called Wyśpiewam wam wszystko (I'll sing everything for you).